8 side hustle ideas for college students

 College can be expensive, especially when you are studying overseas.
 The education fund investment and planning your parents undertook for you should be enough to cover your tuition and housing.

 A side hustle is basically a part-time job that you can do in your free time when you are not engaged in classes or coursework.
-You need to pick a job that is easy, requires skills you already possess and fits into your schedule as a college student.
+You need to pick a job that is easy, requires skills you already possess, and fits into your schedule as a college student.

 Freelancing can be an easy and flexible side hustle for college students.
 Freelancing involves offering your skills or services for hire on a contract or project-to-project basis.

 Additionally, freelance work can be done remotely and you do not need to go to an office.
 This is great for students who study abroad and may not have a car or a license.

 If you are studying abroad and worried about not being able to connect with non-Indian students, or if you do not have a car to move around, you can offer to tutor online.

-3. Sell Hand-made Crafts & Products
+3. Sell hand-made crafts & products

 If you are creatively inclined and skilled in arts and crafts, you could make some money selling your work online.
-Products like hand-made candles, soap, decor and knickknacks sell really well on marketplaces like Etsy and through social media.
+Products like hand-made candles, soap, decor, and knickknacks sell really well on marketplaces like Etsy and through social media.

 You can start by starting an Instagram or Facebook page advertising your products to students on your campus.
 After that, you can expand your little business on other platforms.